What You Need to Know About Metal-Refining Furnace Operator or Tender

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 17,700 jobs for Metal-Refining Furnace Operator or Tender in 2016.
+In 2016, there was an estimated number of 17,700 jobs in the United States for Metal-Refining Furnace Operator or Tender.
 There is little to no growth in job opportunities for Metal-Refining Furnace Operator or Tender.
 The BLS estimates 1,500 yearly job openings in this field.

 The states with the most job growth for Metal-Refining Furnace Operator or Tender are Florida, Nevada, and Arkansas.
 Watch out if you plan on working in Idaho, Utah, or North Carolina.
 These states have the worst job growth for this type of profession.